juju/docs/src/en/config-LXC.md

 because it needs to manage permission as the real user.

-**Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the local provider might not work properly.
+**Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the LXC local provider might not work properly.
 Troubleshoot accordingly or stop the firewall altogether.

 If you have used the local provider in the past when it required `sudo`, you may